brenobreves/poc-typescript/README.md

+# About it:
 This is a simple REST API where you can save your favorites songs of the moment, and once you get sick of the you can just wipe all data and start a new list.

+# How to run:
 To start the API locally first make sure to install all the dependencies running the "npm i" command on terminal, now with all dependencies properly installed run the script "npm run dev" to run the API you can also run "npm run build" to transpile the code to .js on a new /dist folder if you desire.

-Routes:
+# Routes:

-GET "/songs" :
+## GET "/songs" :
 Just returns an array with all the songs in the list following the format:

 [
   {
     "id": 4,